 Many city records, including ordinances, resolutions, meeting minutes, building records, and contracts are available online on the Digital Records Center.

-Due to the ongoing COVID-19 situation, the Records Unit is temporarily closed to the public.
-If your request is time sensitive, please include an explanation and any relevant deadlines.
-Please see the City’s COVID-19 page for up to date city operations and news.
+Due to the ongoing COVID-19 situation, please see the City’s COVID-19 page for up to date city operations and news.

 To request Everett Police records, please use the Everett Public Records Request Center.
 Requests may also be made through the mail at 3002 Wetmore Ave, by phone at 425-257-8539 (voicemail), or in person with any Everett Police officer.